 Spread the dough with butter, leaving a 1-inch border on one of the longer (16-inch) edges.
 Spread the raspberry jam over the butter, maintaining the border along the edge.

-Toss the fresh berries with 2 tablespoons of sugar and 1 teaspoon of lemon zest.
+Toss the fresh berries with the cornstarch, 2 tablespoons of sugar, and 1 teaspoon of lemon zest.
 Scatter the berries over the jam layer.

 5 Roll up the dough: Starting with the long (16-inch) edge of the dough, roll up the dough toward the unbuttered edge.
 Roll it into a tight spiral and pinch the unbuttered edge closed to create a tight seam.